gnosis/circles-envio-indexer/DOCS.md

 ### TrustRelation
 Provides a unified view of active trust relationships, consolidating data from both v1 and v2.
 A v2 trust won't replace a v1 trust.
-Trust relations from a group to an avatar represent membership of a group (following the rules on the smart contracts).

 - **Key Fields:**
   - `blockNumber`